Antvirf/antvirf.github.io/content/posts/aks-nginx-ingress-cors.md

 author = "Antti Viitala"
-title = "Configuring CORS settings on kubernetes NGINX ingress" date = "2022-09-30" description = "High-level notes on how to configure CORS easily with NGINX ingress." tags = [
+title = "Configuring CORS settings on kubernetes NGINX ingress" date = "2022-09-30" description = "Basic guide on how to configure CORS with kubernetes NGINX ingress in a secure way, without burying the problem or over-exposing the service in question." tags = [
     "kubernetes",
     "infrastructure",